Bad debts are losses to the business.

 Because debtors did not pay their dues.

-So, these are unrecovered receivable.
+So, these are unrecovered receivables.

 - Crediting the accounts receivable,